-Literacy and numeracy support for all students continues to be the focus of the school district for the upcoming school year.
+Literacy and numeracy support for all students continues to be the focus of the school district.

-“Every day in schools these skills are taught.
-From the first day of kindergarten when students start to recite the alphabet to grade 12 when students may be reading Shakespeare, preparing an in-depth research project about social justice or demonstrating sustainable environmental practices.”
+Literacy is taught from the first day of kindergarten when students start to recite the alphabet to grade 12 when students may be reading Shakespeare, preparing an in-depth research project about social justice, or demonstrating sustainable environmental practices.

-Kindergarten starts with counting, building blocks, patterns and leads to financial planning, statistics, calculus, and even calculating distances and angles in prefabrication and assembly for a trades project.
+Numeracy support in kindergarten starts with counting, building blocks, and recognizing patterns, and leads to financial planning, statistics, calculus, or calculating distances and angles in prefabrication and assembly for a trades project.

-This September will mark the second year of the numeracy helping teachers who are providing support to their teachers in their school through sharing best practices, collaborative lesson planning and this year will also be providing direct service to individual students.
+The district also has numeracy helping teachers who are providing support to colleagues in their school through sharing best practices, collaborative lesson planning and also provide some direct service to individual students.

 The District Numeracy Team, led by District Principal Val Edgell, supports numeracy instruction throughout the district.
 The team developed a district-wide ‘big math idea’ guide which outlines the key concepts students should know in every grade.
 They are also working on standard numeracy assessment.